Hlokomela: a case study in partnership excellence

 Real caring means doing the right thing regardless of adversity.
-Christine was a pioneer in dispensing anti-retro-viral drugs at a time when doing so risked government sanction and victimisation at healthcare facilities across the country.
+Christine was a pioneer in dispensing antiretroviral treatment at a time when doing so risked government sanction and victimisation at healthcare facilities across the country.

 “Other farms and game lodges began asking me to help.
-There were no ARV’s to begin with - we were doing family planning, immunisation, breast feeding and STI’s.
-After appointing a nurse to run my clinic for a while, in 2002 I quit working for the province at primary healthcare clinics and expanded our farm clinics to six in the Maruleng District.
-With so many migrant workers in the area, the International Organisation for Migration, (IOM), approached me, wanting to research condom use among farm workers.
-In 2005 they offered to fund us.
+There were no ARVs to begin with – we were doing family planning, immunisation, breast feeding and STIs (sexually transmitted infections).
+After appointing a nurse to run my clinic for a while, in 2002 I quit working for the province at primary healthcare clinics and expanded our farm clinics to six in the Maruleng district.
+With so many migrant workers in the area, the International Organisation for Migration approached me, wanting to research condom use among farm workers.
+In 2005, they offered to fund us.
 That’s how we began as the Hoedspruit Training Trust, using Nompilos or caregiver peer volunteers.”

 “I realised people were dying all around us and nobody knew what to do.
 So, I went to the Right to Care people in Johannesburg and asked for help.
-They began to courier ARV’s to me in 2007.
+They began to courier ARVs to me in 2007.
 I started with 50 people.
 They’re all alive today.
-After three years, the Limpopo provincial department of health asked me to show them how to do ART.
+After three years, the Limpopo provincial department of health asked me to show them how to do antiretroviral therapy.
 They accredited our clinics long before their own,” she says.
-Hlokomela also has 2 peer educators assigned purely to sex workers and their clients at busy local transport hubs and fruit/vegetable markets.
+Hlokomela also has two peer educators assigned to sex workers and their clients at busy local transport hubs and fruit and vegetable markets.

-Fast forwarding three years to 2010: by now Christine’s sterling work was being noticed, including by Discovery Health executives who were simultaneously watching Limpopo Province battling to respond to the now-rampant HIV pandemic.
+By 2010, Christine’s sterling work was being noticed, including by Discovery Health executives who were simultaneously watching Limpopo battling to respond to the now-rampant HIV pandemic.

 Province withdraws HIV care – Discovery plugs the gap

-After several years of ongoing Discovery funding, the major boost came in 2017, ironically in response to the Limpopo Department of Health sending Hlokomela a letter informing them that they were stopping all NGO funding – including ARV’s and other medicines, (Hlokomela being their primary HIV/AIDS service provider), from June 1st, 2018.
+After several years of ongoing Discovery funding, the major boost came in 2017 when the Limpopo department of health informed Hlokomela that it was stopping all NGO funding including ARVs and other medicine from 1 June 2018 – despite Hlokomela being their primary HIV and AIDS service provider.

 “So, I told Ruth Lewin (Discovery’s Head of Corporate Sustainability) that I’ll have to close our clinics.
-The (provincially-funded) budget then was R3,6 million for our 10 clinics and the Nompilo’s stipends.
+The provincially-funded budget then was R3.6 million for our 10 clinics and the Nompilos’ stipends.
 Ruth called me to say Discovery would contact 40 companies, asking them to support us.
-A fee-for-service system was mooted but the stakeholders soon realised that Hlokomela was the de-facto local HIV/AIDS service provider, with patients travelling from across the province, Mpumalanga, Mozambique and Zimbabwe for ART.
+A fee-for-service system was mooted but the stakeholders soon realised that Hlokomela was the local HIV and AIDS service provider, with patients travelling from across the province, Mpumalanga, Mozambique and Zimbabwe for antiretroviral therapy.”

-Discovery facilitated meetings with AgriSA and Adcock Ingram.
-The purpose of these meetings was to build relationships in which longer-term support could be provided.
-It was decided a delegation from Adcock Ingram and Discovery should travel to Hoedspruit during the first week of February 2018.
+Discovery facilitated meetings with AgriSA and Adcock Ingram to build relationships for long-term support.
+A delegation from Adcock Ingram and Discovery travelled to Hoedspruit during the first week of February 2018.
 The pharmaceutical executives were so impressed that they upped their initial R1 million offer by R500 000 in annual funding for three years – which Discovery matched.
-Christine is proud to say that the Hoedspruit farmers have made up the R600 000 per annum budget shortfall.
+Christine is proud to say that the Hoedspruit farmers have made up the R600 000 a year budget shortfall.

-Christine’s greatest satisfaction comes from watching her Nompilo’s self-esteem and confidence grow by leaps and bounds and the farm workers who so deeply appreciate their efforts.
-“The other day I want into a village and a guy came over to me and said I once came to his house years ago and helped him.
-He said I saved his life – and I didn’t even recognise him, but I really got his gratitude!”.
+Christine’s greatest satisfaction comes from watching her Nompilos’ self-esteem and confidence grow by leaps and bounds and the farm workers who so deeply appreciate their efforts.
+“The other day, I went to a village and a guy came over to me and said I once came to his house years ago and helped him.
+He said I saved his life – and I didn’t even recognise him, but I really got his gratitude!”

 Leveraging Discovery networks to benefit patients

-While partnering with the Themba Foundation which co-ordinates medical professionals to help communities self-identify needs and empower themselves, including via its women’s health clinics, Christine became aware of the dire circumstances of women with breast cancer and their lack of access to chemo-therapy.
-Discovery, through its hands-on approach and links with the one of South Africa’s top breast cancer experts, Dr Carol Benn and her Breast Health Foundation, (BHF), donated ring-fenced funds to the BHF to pay for world-class treatment of Hlokomela-referred patients and to raise breast cancer awareness in the region.
+While partnering with the Themba Foundation – which coordinates medical professionals to help communities self-identify needs and empower itself through its women’s health clinics – Christine became aware of the dire circumstances of women with breast cancer and their lack of access to chemotherapy.
+Discovery, through its hands-on approach and links with one of South Africa’s top breast cancer experts Dr Carol Benn and her Breast Health Foundation, donated ring-fenced funds to the Breast Health Foundation to pay for world-class treatment of Hlokomela-referred patients and to raise breast cancer awareness in the region.
 Discovery also funded travel to Johannesburg and accommodation for patients and their closest relatives.
-By early 2019, raised awareness and screening helped detect breast cancer in 12 farm workers, seven of whom were commuting the 400 km to the Helen Joseph Hospital’s Breast Care Centre where Professor Carol Benn consults.
-With an additional R600 000 Discovery BHF funding injection, Louise and Christine are probing the design and equipping of a mobile oncology unit to serve the nearly two million people in the Hoedspruit and Bushbuck Ridge districts.
-The intention is to screen patients for initially for breast cancer but eventually for all cancers, enabling detection, treatment and referral, plus delivering “home-based” chemotherapy – by 2020.
+By early 2019, raised awareness and screening helped detect breast cancer in 12 farm workers, seven of whom were commuting the 400 km to the Helen Joseph Hospital’s Breast Care Centre where Professor Benn consults.

 For Christine, Hlokomela is morally and spiritually self-sustaining.

-Which just about sums up how inspirationally South Africans collectively pull themselves back from the brink every time things seem hopeless.
+Which sums up how South Africans collectively pull themselves back from the brink every time things seem hopeless.

 On 7 April 2019 the World Health Organisation commemorates World Health Day.
 This year’s theme is Quality Access to Healthcare for All.
 The Discovery Fund supports several exceptional initiatives that provide healthcare to the most under-resourced communities.